20 Expert Tips for Finding More Shed Antlers This Spring

 Ditches, creek crossings, and fence jumps are all great shed-finding spots, mainly because the effort required to cross the obstacle frequently jars a buck’s antlers loose.
 I find more antlers in these spots after a low-snow winter, and I think it’s because bucks are traveling widely as they switch to different food sources throughout the season.

-12. Keep you eyes on the road to find more sheds.
+19. Keep your eyes near the road to find more sheds.

 Let’s be clear: I am not advocating distracted driving here.
 (It should go without saying that no antler is worth a wreck.)
 But do keep your eyes peeled for sheds as you drive low-traffic back roads in good deer country.
 I’ve found many road sheds over the years, and most follow a similar pattern: I slow way down when I know I’m approaching a fence jump, farm field, or ditch crossing, and then I just scan for anything that looks antler-ish.
 If I spot something, I stop, pull out the binoculars, and verify.
 Finally—and this is a critical step—unless I know the landowner won’t mind my scooping the shed (I’m going to offer it to him anyway), I don’t set foot on the property until I secure permission.
 I found the only matched set of the season last year this way.
 When I walked up to admire the four-point left side, I spotted the right side lying 10 yards away.